Brandi Carlile: 2010–2014: Continued success

 On January 11, 2014, Carlile sang the national anthem for the Saints vs. Seahawks NFL playoff game.
 She recorded a cover of Fleetwood Mac's "The Chain" for the compilation album Sweetheart 2014.

-2015–2016: The Firewatcher's Daughter
+2015–2016: The Firewatcher's Daughter and Grammy nomination

 Carlile's fifth album The Firewatcher's Daughter released on March 3, 2015, on ATO Records.
 In a preview of her new album before release, the Boston Globe wrote, "Whether The Firewatcher's Daughter continues the country-folk flirtation of 2012's Bear Creek, returns to the warm adult songcraft of The Story and Give Up the Ghost, or explores some other direction entirely, she's sure to bring emotional intelligence, thoughtful clarity, and, most importantly, the most arresting female voice in pop this side of Adele.
 I'm betting on her."